alexandraburu23/3DMP/README.md

 # 3DMP
 This repository is used for 3D Modelling and Printing Course.
-This course contains information about using Fusion360 and PrusaSlicer for creating projects that can be printed for further use.
+This course contains information about using Fusion360 and PrusaSlicer for creating projects that can be printed for further use. \n
 Homework 1 - completed;
 Homework 2 - completed;